Linz: Archives

-Landeskulturzentrum Ursulinenhof: The Ursulinenhof houses cultural institutions and is a cultural venue (presenting e.g. exhibitions and hosting readings and theatre performances) and a press and event centre.

-Mural Harbor: The main focus of the Mural Harbor Cultural Association are graffiti and contemporary wall paintings.
-Local and international artists from Germany, Serbia, Greece, Spain, Brazil, Venezuela, USA or Australia have participated in this project.
-There are tours that offer to get closer to the graffiti art by river cruise.
-At the end of each tour you get the chance to attend a graffiti workshop.

-Tabakfabrik: location for exhibitions and musical events.
-For about four decades Gerhard Haderer, a cartoonist from Linz, has been criticizing and unmasking the obedient ones in our society.
-His most recent project titled "Schule des Ungehorsams" ("School of Disobedience") is an appeal to all the people interfering in order to contribute to shaping our society which makes us ponder on disobedience in a playful way.
-It will be hosted in the Tabakfabrik (tobacco factory) in Linz and Haderer himself will be the janitor.
-The planned activities will include exhibitions, public readings, publications, lectures and workshops.

 Commemorative year 2018

 The project "Linz 1938/1918", which started on 29 June 2018, commemorates the 100th anniversary of the founding of the Republic (1918) and 80 years of "political union" (1938).
 With this installation in the public space, presented in the city center, Linz fulfills its responsibility and commitment to maintaining peace with its declaration, making a contribution to dealing with the past.
 The idea is to reach people who have little relation to the years of 1918 or 1938.